-Hennepin Theatre Trust’s Made Here initiative inspires creative experiences in the West Downtown MPLS Cultural District (WeDo™).
+Hennepin Theatre Trust’s Made Here initiative inspires creative experiences in the downtown Minneapolis.

 Through public art and community-inspired activities, Made Here establishes Hennepin Avenue as a place of possibilities.
 The work focuses on five high-volume blocks – 5th to 10th streets – that are anchored by the Trust’s four performing arts spaces.
 Learn more about our Arts Advisory Panel.

 Since its launch in 2013, Made Here has grown into a mix of offerings that include Made Here Visual and Made Here Performs.

 Made Here owes its growth to the imagination of its artists and the generosity of many supporters, including our founding sponsor, Andersen Windows.

 Detours: Made Here Artists Announced!

 Our eleventh showcase opens on December 18th.
 Congratulations to all artists chosen for Detours — and thank you to all who applied.